-Except as otherwise provided in these (3) regulations, a licensed manufacturing chemist or licensed wholesale chemist must not supply, or cause or permit to be supplied, a narcotic substance to a person who is not a medical practitioner. veterinarv surgeon, dentist. authorised nurse practitioner, authorised health professional or pharmaceutical chemist.
+otherwise provided (3)Except as in these regulations, a licensed manufacturing chemist or licensed wholesale chemist must not supply, or cause or permit to be supplied, a narcotic substance to a person who is not a medical practitioner. veterinary surgeon. dentist. authorised nurse practitioner, authorised health professional or pharmaceutical chemist.

 (4) A medical practitioner, dentist, authorised nurse practitioner, authorised health professional or authorised nurse must not supply a narcotic r.
-16 r.
-16 Part 3 - Narcotic Substances and Prohibited Plants substance to a person except for the purpose of its administration to a patient. of Penalty: Fine not exceeding 10 penalty units.
-(5) A veterinary surgeon must not supply a narcot substance to a person except for the purpose of its administration to an animal.
+16 Part 3 - Narcotic Substances and Prohibited Plants substance to a person except for the purpose of its administration to a patient.
 Penalty: Fine not exceeding 10 penalty units.
-(6) Nothing in subregulation (4) or (5) prohibits medical practitioner, veterinary surgeon, dentise authorised nurse practitioner, authorised health professional or authorised nurse from supplyin a narcotic substance to a medical practitioner veterinary surgeon, dentist, authorised nurse practitioner, authorised health professional licensed wholesale chemist, licensed manufacturing chemist or pharmaceutic chemist. st, th ng er, se al, ed (7) Where a person supplies a narcotic substance of a written order, the person must - n (a) write clearly in ink on the order the wor "Cancelled"; and rd (b) retain that order in a file kept for the purpose for a period of 2 years from the purpose for a period of 2 years from the date on which the narcotic substance was supplied.
+(5) A veterinary surgeon must not supply a narcotic substance to a person except for the purpose of its administration to an animal.
+Penalty: Fine not exceeding 10 penalty units.
+(6) Nothing in subregulation (4) or (5) prohibits a medical practitioner, veterinary surgeon, dentist, authorised nurse practitioner, authorised health professional or authorised nurse from supplying a narcotic substance to a medical practitioner, veterinary surgeon, dentist, authorised nurse practitioner, authorised health professional, licensed wholesale chemist, licensed manufacturing chemist or pharmaceutical chemist.
+(7) Where a person supplies a narcotic substance on a written order, the person must - (a) write clearly in ink on the order the word "Cancelled"; and institution, within the meaning of section 48 of the Act, for the purposes of that institution or to a narcotic substance which is kept or used under a licence granted under regulation 11.

+(b) retain that order in a file kept for the purpose for a period of 2 years from the date on which the narcotic substance was supplied.

-(8) This regulation does not apply to a narcotic substance that is kept or used in a prescribed institution, within the meaning of section 48 of the Act, for the purposes of that institution or to a narcotic substance which is kept or used under a licence granted under regulation 11.
+(8) This regulation does not apply to a narcotic substance that is kept or used in a prescribed